CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/submission-history.md

 This section documents some typical JSON responses one might expect to receive as part of submission history requests.

+### Checking for Overall Status and Destinations

+Use the **overallStuatus** field to determine the current progress of the submission as it is being processed through the pipeline.
+Use the **destinations** field to determine where the report has been assigned to be routed.

-### Waiting to Deliver
+#### Waiting to Deliver

-This response means the report has been processed successfully and it's waiting to be delivered to the listed destinations.
+This response contains the "Waiting to Deliver" value within the **overallStatus** field.
+This means the report has been processed successfully and it's waiting to be delivered to the listed destination(s) – which, in this example, is the "FOR DEVELOPMENT PURPOSES ONLY" organization (normally this would be a public health organization).

 ```
 {